Easy Overnight Pizza Dough

 Instructions for freezing your dough in advance, and cooking later

-- Follow the above instructions through to step 7.
+• Follow the above instructions through to final proof.

-- Then you can continue onto step 8 as detailed above.
+• Then you can continue with opening the dough/cooking as detailed above.